Lines are Available 24/7

 66.021.
 Ejectment

-How Long Does it Take to Remove Someone from my Property Under Florida Law?
+How Long Does it Take to Remove Someone from Property?

-Ejectments on the other hand are about title/ownership and are brough in circuit civil court so typically take longer. (months to a year in some litigated cases).
+Ejectments on the other hand are about title/ownership and are brought in circuit civil court so typically take longer. (months to a year in some litigated cases).